Danny Wiseman

-Daniel Albert Wiseman (born September 24, 1967) is a right-handed professional ten-pin bowler who won 12 national titles as a member of the Professional Bowlers Association (PBA).
+Daniel Albert Wiseman (born September 24, 1967) is a right-handed professional ten-pin bowler who won 12 national PBA Tour titles as a member of the Professional Bowlers Association (PBA), in addition to one PBA50 Tour title.
 He is a member of both the PBA and USBC Halls of Fame.

 Wiseman is a resident of Baltimore, Maryland, USA.

 PBA career

 Wiseman joined the PBA in 1987, and won two titles in his first full season on the PBA Tour (1990), including a win in his TV debut that took place in his home town of Baltimore.
 He also won multiple titles in 1991 and 1995, on his way to 12 titles overall.
 His best professional season was in 2004-05, when he cashed in all 21 events that he entered, made match play a career-high 18 times, won his only major title at 2004 Miller High Life ABC Masters, and earned a career-best $186,050.
 The final round of the 2004 Masters was held at Miller Park, home of Major League Baseball's Milwaukee Brewers, where Wiseman won in front of over 4,000 fans.
 He also finished runner-up in two other majors: the 1997 Touring Players Championship and the 2009 USBC Masters.

 Wiseman won more than $1.6 million in his PBA career (TV bonuses, Pro staff salary and incentives not included).
 He has 45 career top-five finishes on the PBA Tour and competed in the title match 18 times, going 12–6 in those matches.
 He has thrown 44 career perfect 300 games in PBA competition (through 2019).
 He also has 31 USBC 300 games for a total of 75 perfect games.